JRC1995/Machine-Translation-Transformers/README.md

 ```

-### Function to create a Mask
+### Function to create a Mask (to 'mask' the effect of PADs in the target sequence)

-The mask will have the same shape as the output batch but with the value 0 wherever there is a padding.
+The mask will have the same shape as the batch of target sequences (sequence of indices of target Bengali words in Bengali vocabulary) but with the value 0 wherever there is an index corresponding to a PAD.
 The mask will be multipled to the cost (before its averaged), so that any position in the cost tensor that is effected by the pad will be multiplied by 0.
 This way, the effect of PADs (which we don't need to care about- Only the position of EOS is important) on the cost (and therefore on the gradients) can be nullified.